May 22, 2023 | Brave Conversations, Digital Gymnasia, Imagination, Social Machine, Stewardship, Trust, Web Science

 I took this photo in Tanzania in 2019 as the vehicles descended on a group of lions.

-This morning I read this article about aggressive tourism and its impact on wildlife and the environment.
+This morning I read this article which described the aggressive tourism that is increasingly occurring around the world and its impact on wildlife and the environment.

-Memories of those days were brought back by Franklin the movie which I thought gave an excellent overview of the key issues and how the various players in the game behaved.
-The Franklin River was saved, the Greens Party in Australia was born, and since that time environmentalism has now become mainstream.
+Memories of those days of the freedom to travel and the freedom to protest were brought back when I watched Franklin the movie which I thought gave an excellent overview of the key political issues of the time which saw the birth of the Green movement in Australia and clearly portrayed both the history and how the various players in the game behaved.
+The Franklin River was saved, a national consciousness about environmentalism was awoken and Tasmania’s place as a wilderness destination was cemented in our consciousness.

-Those days seem very far away, as do the early days of MONA where, since 2011, gambling millionaire David Walsh has created his dream museum of quite literally whatever he wants.
-This time wandering around MONA I had a very strong feeling that I was in something akin to West World, and that every step I took, swipe on the MONA App I made, and cursive glance at a piece of ‘art’ would be captured as data and analysed by Walsh to tweak my behaviour and that of others.
-That delicious paradox of who / what was observing who / what in spades!
+The uniqueness of Tasmania is not just in its natural environment but also in it’s creative scene, the most obvious of which is the Museum of Old and New Art, MONA, where, since 2011, gambling millionaire David Walsh has created his dream museum of quite literally whatever he wants.
+I first visited MONA shortly after it opened and this time, a decade on, as I wandered around I had a very strong feeling that I was in something akin to West World, and that every step I took, every swipe i made on the MONA App I made, and every cursive glance I took at a piece of ‘art’ would be captured and analysed by Walsh and his curators to tweak my behaviour and that of others as co-exhibits in the museum.
+It was a delicious – if slightly unsettling – paradox of who / what was observing who / what for whose enjoyment?

-I spoke to some friends in Tassie about this and my experience of the curated Tassie Wilderness realising that this is happening everywhere around the world.
-The reality is that in the age of the Anthropocene the reality is that we homo sapiens are not treading lightly on the planet but have become parasitic in our behaviours greedily consuming not only things but experiences as we seek to entertain ourselves and reconnect with the natural environment.
-As such, in order to protect that natural environment it is imperative that we be herded, guided and quarantined.
+I spoke to some friends in Tassie about these experiences realising that this is happening everywhere around the world.
+The reality is that in the age of the Anthropocene it is we homo sapiens that have become parasitic in our behaviours greedily consuming not only things but experiences as we seek to entertain ourselves and reconnect somehow with the natural environment.
+Therefor, in order to protect that natural environment, which often includes the lands of first nations’ peoples who lived in balance with it for millennia, it is imperative that modern humans be herded, guided and quarantined, allowed to ‘look but don’t touch, but always at a safe distance.
 I felt this very keenly as I wandered along the duck-boarding, read all the warning signs and was gently chastened by our guides as I stepped too close to the edge of the cliff.
 I felt a long way from Rousseau’s State of Nature regardless of how free I think I am.

 Saving me from myself and saving nature from me.